tradingview/lightweight-charts/docs/timescale.md

 ### resetTimeScale()

-Restores default zooming and scroll position of the time scale.
+Restores default zoom and scroll position of the time scale.

 ```javascript
 chart.timeScale().resetTimeScale();